 Small Business Owners Are Optimistic...
 Except When They Aren't

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »It's raining research this week.
+Opinions expressed by Entrepreneur contributors are their own.It's raining research this week.
 Several studies of small business owners' attitudes have just been released, and depending on who you believe, owners are either more despondent than ever, or becoming more upbeat.
 Take your pick.

 The quarterly Wells Fargo/Gallup Small Business Index reports that small business owners' level of optimism fell to its lowest level in the survey's six-year history.
 Owners' assessment of their present situation declined, as did their future expectations.